shrutixyz/nataraj-ai/web_react/README.md

 - `src/assets`: Contains all the assets like images, icons, and stylesheets.
 - `src/utils`: This is where you need to add your Firebase configuration file (`firebase-config.js`) to get the project running locally.
 - `src/store`: Contains the Redux setup for state management.
-- `src/hooks`: Contains custom hooks used throughout the application.

 ## Prerequisites